“ The maturity of an organisation’s leadership lays the foundation and sets the tone for everything that follows.

 The latest scandal within UNAIDS is no exception.
 With both the executive director and his deputy “leaving prematurely” after neglecting “abuse of office, bullying and harassment”.
 The deputy himself was also accused of sexual harassment, though exonerated, after a criticised, internal investigation.

-International aid and development organisations have gained much attention in the wake of the #metoo campaign.
-That may be due to their traditional culture of secrecy.
-It has probably more to do with the fact that we expect more from a sector that is supposed to dedicate itself to noble causes.
+International aid and development organisations have gained much attention in the wake of the #MeToo campaign.
+That may be due to the fact that we expect more from a sector that is supposed to dedicate itself to noble causes.
 Including the empowerment and emancipation of women.

 Much focus has been on sexual harassment, but that does not exist in a vacuum.
 Sexual harassment often constitutes just a small fraction of the overall scope of harassment going on.
 Sexual harassers are not otherwise, kind, competent and trusted.
 Furthermore, bullying and abuse is merely one way of expressing their all-encompassing lack of integrity and emotional maturity.